 Step 1: Choose the download that’s right for you

 Google has renovated the process for downloading Google Earth Pro and made it easier than ever.
 Start by heading to the Google Earth website.
-You will immediately notice in the upper right-hand corner of the webpage an option to Launch Earth in Chrome.
-If you just want the basic Google Earth, this is the best option, because the in-browser extension is speedy and readily accessible.
+You will immediately notice in the upper-right corner of the webpage an option to Launch Earth.
+If you just want the basic Google Earth, this is the best option, because the in-browser version is speedy and readily accessible.

 This should give you the right download for your operating system.
-However, you can choose specific downloads for Windows or Mac on this webpage if you need to.
+However, you can troubleshoot the installation for Windows or Mac on this webpage if you need to.
 Note that Earth Pro is also compatible with Linux systems.

 Step 2: Agree to the terms

 The file will now be downloaded to your computer.
 When it is finished, open it to begin the installation process.
-Google will ask you where you want to install the program and how the installation should work.
+Depending on your operating system, Google may ask you where you want to install the program and how the installation should work.
 You may have to use your login information for the desktop operating system at this point.

 Step 3: Read startup tips